AdamBoley/Beergate/README.md

 - Implement a Summernote content field or other rich text editor for user-generated posts
 - [Implement a search bar function](https://learndjango.com/tutorials/django-search-tutorial)
 - Extend User model to include a profile picture and other information - display this on the navbar and below each beer review
+- If a user attempts to submit a duplicate review - i.e same author and same beer name, an error is thrown.
+Need something to handle this
+- It does appear that when uploading a post from the site that a slug is not automatically generated

 For a user-written beer review form:
 - need a completed BeerReviewForm in forms.py - done